Declaring a Major

 Students may declare a major after completing 40 hours.
 Most students declare a major in the spring of their sophomore year.
 Students declare a major through a procedure established between the academic departments and the Office of the University Registrar.
 Information about this process is distributed prior to the designated declaration period.

-If the student is accepted into the major, the department provides an adviser who assists the student in planning a course of study for the junior and senior years.
+If the student is accepted into the major, the department provides an advisor who assists the student in planning a program of study for the junior and senior years.
 A department that rejects a student as a major must notify the Office of the University Registrar and file a written statement indicating the reason(s) for the rejection with the Dean of the College.

 Students who need to delay the declaration due to insufficient earned hours or other circumstances should consult the Office of the University Registrar.